NextFTC/NextFTC-Docs/src/nextftc/hardware/motors-and-servos/cr-servos.md

 # Continuous Rotation Servos

-Continuous rotation servos are servos that instead of moving to a position use power to move.
-They are more comparable to motors in that sense than a traditional servo.

 `CRServoEx` wraps a `CRServo` exactly like a `ServoEx` wraps a `Servo` but implements `Powerable` instead of `Positionable`.

 ## Declarations